sgost/contentconcepts-data/faq.md

       journal requires so that our editor can follow the required style for editing and formatting  "
   - id: 14
-    question: Refund & Cancellation.
+    question: Refund & Cancellation Policy.
 Do you offer a refund if I am not satisfied with the work?
     answer: If you are unsatisfied with the service that you have received and can produce justification that the editing quality was substandard (e.g., language and punctuation errors, very low editing), we may issue a partial or full refund.
+For any reasons you want to cancel the order, you may want to do that within one hour.
+If you cancel after 1 hour of submission, we provide 50% of the amount paid.
 Contact our project manager by sending an email to info@contentconcepts.in
 ---